Dearth/CS523_Project_3/README.md

 The code requires the following python 3 packages: numpy, matplotlib, scipy

 # Usage
-To view the simulation animation, `python3 test.py`
+To view the simulation animation, `python3 test.py`.

+To generate the plots used in our paper, run `python3 generate_plots.py`

 # Plot descriptions
 1. Biomass vs longevity